swtan346/tp/docs/DeveloperGuide.md

 16. The final JAR/PDF files should not be bloated unnecessarily.
 17. The DG and UG should be PDF-friendly, without any expandable panels, embedded videos, animated GIFs etc.
-18. The use of third-party frameworks/libraries/services is allowed only if they, are free, open-source (this doesn't apply to services), and have permissive license terms; do not require any installation by the user; do not violate other constraints.
+18. The use of third-party frameworks/libraries/services is allowed only if they, are free, open-source (this doesn't apply to services), and have permissive license terms; do not require any installation by the user.
-19. The product should process a user input command within 1 second.
+19. The product should process a user input command within 2 second.
-20. The system must perform without failure in 95 percent of use cases during a month.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Patient**: A person receiving medical services at a hospital
-* **NRIC**: Identity card number of the National Registration Identity Card, used as the primary means of identification for patients in Nursing Address Book
+* **NRIC**: Identity card number of the National Registration Identity Card, used as a unique identifier for patients in Nursing Address Book

 --------------------------------------------------------------------------------------------------------------------